 Where do I start?

-So, now you understand what CRO is and how we can calculate our on-site conversion, we can start to build a clear plan to get started.
+So, now you understand what Conversion Rate Optimization is and how we can calculate our on-site conversion, we can start to build a clear plan to get started.

 Like any well-thought-out marketing campaign.
 We start by understanding who our audience is, why they’re on our site, and what pain points they are trying to solve.
 B2B buyers don’t visit B2B websites for fun, they’ve landed on your website because they are trying to find a solution.
 And more often than not, our websites are not equipped to show them we can solve it.
 So, they bounce off, in search of your competitors and leave you with another visitor who didn’t convert.